-CIAT's working capital fund reached a total of \$1.37 million by the end of 1987.
-During 1988, an additional \$593 thousand were contributed, primarily from self-sustaining services, for a total of \$1.97 million, equal to approximately 30 days of 1988 budgeted core expenditures.
-During 1988, however, CIAT's airplane was replaced at an estimated net cost, after allowing for resale of the old airplane, of \$1.14 million.
+CIAT's working capital fund reached a total of \$1 37 million by the end of 1987 During 1988, an additional \$593 thousand were contributed, primarily from self-sustaining services, for a total of \$1 97 million, equal to approximately 30 days of 1988 budgeted core expenditures.
+During 1988, however, CIAT's airplane was replaced at an estimated net cost, after allowing for resale of the old airplane, of \$1 14 million.
 This amount was charged against working capital, to be paid back with the aircraft's operational surplus as travel was charged to operating accounts.
 During 1989, the sale of the old airplane was finalized at a price higher than originally expected, resulting in a credit to working capital of \$600 thousand.
-Due to this transaction, CIAT's working capital fund is now equal to approximately \$1.43 million, or 18 days of the Center's 1989 budgeted essential expenses.
+Due to this transaction, CIAT's working capital fund is now equal to approximately \$1 43 million, or 18 days of the Center's 1989 budgeted essential expenses.

-Donations only become income, either in the form of cash income or accounts receivable, upon the receipt by CIAT of a letter of commitment from a donor or the CGIAR Secretariat.
-During the period of the EMR visit in September, a firm commitment for an additional two million dollars was received.
+Donations only become income, either in the form of cash income or accounts receivable, upon the receipt by CIAT of a letter of commitment from a donor or the CGIAR Secretariat During the period of the EMR visit in September, a firm commitment for an additional two million dollars was received made available to each center The timing of these commitments, however, is uneven and generally concentrated in the second half of the year, while center operations, of course, occur at roughly an even pace throughout the year (Center spending patterns are actually also affected, with heavier than normal spending, especially for capital items, during the latter months once total revenue is more certain)